Graeme Snooks: Books and articles

 Snooks' book, Ark of the Sun provides an overview of his thinking over five decades on the dynamics of life and human society and reveals the underlying reality of life – the strategic logos – which is the ultimate complex living system.
 Ultimate Reality & its Dissidents provides a unique philosophy of life based on his realist general dynamic theory.
 Time's Gateway shows how these ideas emerged over the past fifty years.
-And Great Myths to Die For shows how the metaphysical interventionists are undermining the survival of human civilization.
-He is currently researching the contribution of DNA testing to the exploration of societal dynamics over the past 60,000 years.
+Great Myths to Die For shows how the metaphysical interventionists are undermining the survival of human civilization.
+Colonising Mars argues that the Red Planet will not be successfully settled until the Solar Revolution occurs on Earth to provide the huge demands for power to terraform the environment, and until a viable life-system (or strategic logos) is constructed on Mars - both uniquely predicted by his dynamic-strategy theory (DST).
+And Unlocking the Mystery of the Cosmos shows how the DST can be used to explore not only the dynamics of the universe and the laws that drive it, but also its origins and future as part of the Strategic Superverse.